DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-Before we can create our first testbed file, we need to perform two tasks:
+Before you can create your first testbed file, you need to perform two tasks:

 - Add a secrets management section to the main `pyats` configuration file